Berg0162/S3-Switch/README.md

 Features<br>
 - Supports Mac, Linux, Android, WinCE, Windows 7/8/8.1/10/11...
-- Voltage output support: 5V or 3.3V
+- Voltage output support: 5V or 3.3V <b>--> Check for 3.3V setting!!!</b>
 - Integrated USB protection device: SP0503
 - 3 LEDs: TXD LED, RXD LED, POWER LED
 - Pins accessible on pinheaders: TXD, RXD, RTS, CTS

+## 2.2 Functionality
+- Connects to your local WiFi network (you have to supply SSID and its Passphrase)
+- Will autodetect the Homewizard P1 Meter on the same network and connects to it.
+Every 5 seconds it will poll for new info.
+- Led will indicate switch status: blue blinking -> connecting; blue continuous -> AP mode; red continuous S3-Switch is ON
+- Switches the relay ON when Net Power reaches more than or equal -500 kW surplus (value of your choice)
+- Allows for 4 fixed clock switch moments (and duration) independent of Net Power level
+- Button allows for toggling the switch on or off
+- Has a builtin simple webserver for local access to show status and (edit) fixed clock switch moments and duration
+- Point a browser to the local IP address: <b>192.168.2.200</b>

-## 2.2 Boot your Sonoff in Flashing Mode<br>
+## 2.3 Boot your Sonoff in Flashing Mode<br>
 The Internet is crowded with instructions on how to flash your code to a Sonoff device.
 [Search now.](https://www.google.com/search?q=flash+sonoff) One of the most detailed instructions you can find is on [Random Nerd Tutorials](https://randomnerdtutorials.com/how-to-flash-a-custom-firmware-to-sonoff/).
 Study their tutorial to get acquainted with the technique!